Policy Number: 171

 A. Establishing an Endowment

-When establishing an endowment, the Office of Institutional Advancement ("OIA") works with the contributor to define its purpose and terms and prepares a gift agreement to document those terms.
-OIA requests acceptance in accordance with UT System Administration Policy 138 Gift Acceptance Procedures.
+When establishing an endowment, the Office of Development ("OD") works with the contributor to define its purpose and terms and prepares a gift agreement to document those terms.
+OD requests acceptance in accordance with UT System Administration Policy 138 Gift Acceptance Procedures.
 The endowment cannot be announced publicly until accepted in accordance with the procedures in UT System Policy 138.